EnableX/One-to-One-Video-Chat-Sample-Web-Application/README.md

 ### 3.1 App Id and App Key

 * Register with EnableX [https://portal.enablex.io/cpaas/trial-sign-up/]
-* Create your Application
+* Create your Project
-* Get your App ID and App Key
+* Get your App ID and App Key for that project

 ## 4. Installation
 Two methods are provided